nasa/TrickHLA/sims/SpaceFOM/SIM_Roles_Test_sync/README.md

 "Other" Federate:

 ```
-./S_main*.exe RUN_other/input.py --hla-time-mgt on --regulating on --constrained on --stop 30000 --verbose off
+./S_main*.exe RUN_other/input.py --hla-time-mgt on --regulating on --constrained on --stop 30000
 ```

 "Other" Federate Console Output: